pnp/PnP/Samples/Provisioning.CreateModernSites/README.md

 ----------
 # SCENARIO: Create a modern site using a custom asynchronous application #
 This sample demonstrates how to create "modern" SharePoint Online site collections ("modern" Team sites and "modern" Communication sites) using an Office 365 application registered in Azure Active Directory.
+Moreover, right after the creation of the "modern" site, the solution applies a PnP Provisioning template to the site.

 ## Solution Architecture ##
 The solution has a fully decoupled architecture, which uses a front-end ASP.NET MVC web site for the UI and a couple of background services to create the modern sites.
 In the following figure you can see an architectural schema of the solution.